Driving Lessons and Learning To Drive

 Real-Life Example:

-"I lost my licence 3 months after passing by getting 6 points – two speeding tickets just 4mph over the limit.
+"I lost my licence 3 months after passing, getting 6 points – two speeding tickets, just 4mph over the limit.
 The retest process cost me £380 and 6 months without driving." – Jake, 19, Bristol

 Conclusion: Your Road to Confident, Safe Driving Starts Here